hammerheim-game/hammerheim-rules/3-equipment.md

 too powerful to be stopped.
 Contagion: Each blow of the plague sword carries with it a host of diseases and pestilence.
-Every successful hit with the plague sword causes two wounds.
-Armor saves may be applied as normal.
+Every successful hit with the plague sword allows two 'To Wound' rolls rather than just one.
 ### Punisher Whip

 Punisher whips are used by the Pack Masters of Clan Moulder to